Answer each question. Answer each question. Answer each question.... | Channels for Pearson+

 Answer each question.
 Answer each question.
 Answer each question.
 Unknown NumbersUse the following facts.If x represents an integer, then x+1 represents the next consecutive integer.If x represents an even integer, then x+2 represents the next consecutive even integer.If x represents an odd integer, then x+2 represents the next consecutive odd integer.
-Find two consecutive odd integers whose product is 63.
+The sum of the squares of two consecutive even integers is 52.
+Find the integers.

 Verified Solution